Do you create backups of MySQL databases?

 MySQL binary log "backups"

-In addition to daily "dump" backups, we use the MySQL binary log feature to log all commands that change a database.
 Our goal is to store the binary log files for seven days.
 We can't guarantee it, because we're occasionally forced to store less data in cases of heavy database activity caused by "runaway" scripts, but that's rare.
+(Also, the very small number of databases that often write more than 2 GB of data per day are excluded from binary logging for performance reasons.)

 The binary logs usually make it possible for us to restore a database to any moment in time from the last seven days, or to send you a log of all database changes over that period.
 We do this by examining our general server backups to find the appropriate binary logs, then running a command like: